 You need the '--run-unsupported' option here because CESM doesn't have any automated tests of this exact compset and resolution combination.
 If you'd like, try the above command without '--run-unsupported' and see what happens.
 In general, you should be wary of running configurations where you need to specify '--run-unsupported', because you're more likely to run into problems (obvious or subtle), but in this case I'll vouch for this being an okay configuration.

-Note: remember that the project code UESM0007 will only be available for the week of the tutorial.
+Note: remember that the project code UESM0011 is only available for the tutorial.
 You will need to replace this code by one that contains your HPC allocation in the future.

 Some relevant information printed by create\newcase is: